 To stand out from ordinary income and expense tracking solutions, equip your budget app with AI technology.
 AI algorithms analyze collected data and convert it into actionable insights helping users align their spending with saving goals.
 Mint, for example, can analyze users’ spending habits, automatically categorize transactions, and provide valuable tips on how to optimize costs.
 AI helps personalize budgeting apps so that they look for discounts on used subscriptions, inform about upcoming bills to avoid overspending, find savings opportunities, etc.

-Gamification features within a budget app increase user engagement and motivate them to interact with the app more often, helping them achieve their savings goals in a fun and effective way.
+Gamification features within a budget app increase user engagement and motivates them to interact with the app more often, helping them achieve their savings goals in a fun and effective way.
 Small things such as lists of achievement points and in-app rewards are of great importance as they can encourage users to try harder on the path to reaching their financial goals.

 For a budgeting app that has direct access to a user’s financial accounts, it is critical to ensure a high level of security.
 The app must comply with modern standards for data processing and management, such as GDPR and ISO 270001.
 For this reason, your app should be built with a secured cloud infrastructure, and make sure to conduct penetration testing and security audits.